Awards and Criteria

 - High standards of nutrition, fitness, and quantity of quality outdoor time for both students and staff.

-- Reduced or eliminated greenhouse gas emissions, using an energy audit or emissions inventory and reduction plan, cost-effective energy efficiency improvements, conservation measures, and/or on-site renewable energy and/or purchase of green power;
+- Reduced energy use and/or greenhouse gas emissions through the use of an energy audit or emissions inventory and reduction plan, cost-effective energy efficiency improvements, and on-site renewable energy and/or purchase of green power;

 - Improved water quality, efficiency, and conservation;

 - Reduced solid and hazardous waste production through increased recycling, reduced consumption, and improved reduction, management, or elimination of hazardous waste streams; and

 - Expanded use of alternative transportation to, during, and from school through active promotion of locally-available, energy-efficient options and implementation of alternative transportation supportive projects and policies.

 1900 Kanawha Boulevard East, Charleston, WV 25305

 (Staff Phone and Email by Name) (School Directory)